 Dogs are more prone to dry skin in winter months, just like their human families; in areas where central ('forced') heat is the main source of warming the home, the issue can be worsened.
 If your pooch seems to be flaky in the winter, dry air could be the cause.

-Dogs might itch from dry skin, but there are also a number of external parasites that can live on your dog's skin and make them very unhappy indeed.
+Dogs might itch from dry skin, but there are also several external parasites that can live on your dog's skin and make them very unhappy indeed.
 Infamous parasites Cheyletiella mites are large enough to see without a microscope and look very much like white flakes of dandruff - hence the moniker 'Walking Dandruff.'
-If your dog's 'dandruff flakes' are moving on their own - get to your vet for parasite prevention right away.
+If your dog's 'dandruff flakes' are moving on their own - get to your vet for parasite treatment right away.
 Some parasites (like mites) are easily transmitted to other pets living in the household.

 Skin bacterial and fungal infections can also be the cause of dandruff on your dog, as they are adept at taking advantage of damage or weaknesses in your pooch's skin.
 These underlying conditions will have to be treated appropriately to address the dandruff issue.